framed-data/framed_rails/README.md

 `framed_rails` is a gem to add Framed instrumentation to your rails4 app.
 For each pageview, it sends an event to Framed.

-FIXME: By default it actually current sends to Segment; we still need a Framed endpoint and secret key.

 To use this with rails: